 There are multiple software packages that do this.
 When you get a house built you use modern software, known as fifth generation.
 But for used houses of any age the energy rating is worked out on a computer using software that originated in Melbourne, known as First Rate, many years ago.
 There is First Rate 4 and First Rate 5 that are permitted in Canberra today.
-The picture above is of First Rate 4 (pictured above) is used in used homes.
+First Rate 4 (pictured above) is used in used homes.

 How It Works

-The algorithm of the computer program takes into consideration the wall types, and if they retain insulation or allow it to pass.
+The algorithm of the computer program takes into consideration the wall types, and if they retain insulation or allow thermal passage.
 This will include what insulation is in the wall cavity.
 There may be – for example, aluminium backed blankets.
-There may also be 75 mm batts in the ceiling, or the ceiling may have blown-in insulation that has reduced in thickness over the years.
+There may also be 125 mm batts in the ceiling, or the ceiling may have blown-in insulation that has reduced in thickness over the years.

-The batts may have been thrown about by trades people, leaving the bare ceiling exposed up there in the roof.
-The insulation under the tiles may be torn.
+The batts may have been thrown about by trades people, leaving the bare ceiling patches exposed up there in the roof.
+The insulation sarking under the tiles may be torn.
 These all have to be checked and put into the computer.
-There maybe insulation under the floor.
+There may be insulation under the floor.

 This blown-in insulation has shrunk over time.

 All this counts to stop warm air leaving the house.
 It should also be noted that the same EER report is needed for apartments and townhouses regardless of if they need a building inspection.

-Are there shutters outside.
-Is the sun obstructed in the winter but exposed in the summer.
+Are there shutters outside?
+Is the sun obstructed in the winter but exposed in the summer?
 What is the floor area compared to the wall area?
 The ratio makes a difference.
 What about the floor coverings?
 Carpet is more thermal resistant than ceramic tiles, and what are the area sizes of each?

-The Building Accessor, who puts in the program, does not have a choice, or a way to evaluate what he sees.
-Simply, what is there goes into the program and your figure comes out at the end.
+The licensed Building Accessor, puts all this in the program.
+He does not have a choice, or a way to evaluate what he sees.
+Simply, what is there goes into the program, and your figures comes out at the end.

 The purpose of all this is relevant.
 It leads to a bettering of building standards and a higher awareness of the need to be aware of wasted energy.
-And out inspector, Nick, is very happy to explain how a person can change their energy rating.
-It does not have to cost a lot.
+And our inspector, Nick, is happy to explain how to change your energy rating.
 When it is below zero outside, yes, you can be warm inside, without extravagant cost and environmental damage.
 The report also shows how.

-Bot all homes need a new Energy Efficiency Rating inspection.
+But all homes need a new Energy Efficiency Rating inspection.
 The law on this was revised in 2019.
 Download that new law by clicking here: Civil Law (Sale of Residential Property) ACT 2003.
-Pages 31 to 34 apply here.
+Pages 31 to 34 apply.
 Please also check with your conveyancer.

 Garbage bags of beer cans.
 A new insulation?

-Call us today for your next Building Inspection package in ACT.
+Call us today for your ACT Building Inspection package.